-Our school works with other agencies including statutory safeguarding partners to support vulnerable children.
-For example, this may be by holding regular meetings in school, taking part in Rushcliffe Families SEND Network, accessing multi-agency training.
-We also offer to facilitate meetings for individual children and families in school to support easier local access and involvement by children, parents and or carers.
+Newark Academy the internal safeguarding team regularly collaborate with statutory safeguarding partners to support vulnerable children; holding regular meetings in school, taking part in partnership forums/events, and accessing multi-agency training.
+Newark Academy also offer to facilitate meetings for individual children and families in school to support easier local access and involvement by children, parents and or carers.